Around The Outside Drop HandlebarTitanium Expedition Gravel Bike

 Here at Pearson we’re great fans of gravel bikes and offer models in titanium, carbon fibre and aluminium.

-If you’re after an alloy gravel bike, our All Mod Cons offers a great entry into gravel riding, with a Shimano GRX gravel groupset, robust wheelset and tyres to take you wherever you want.
+If you’re after an alloy gravel bike, our Rough With The Smooth offers all of the slick looks of the On And On, at a slightly lower price bracket to provide entry into gravel riding, with a Shimano GRX gravel groupset, robust wheelset and tyres to take you wherever you want.